HenrikJoreteg/parse-dob/README.md

 ## Change log

+- `1.0.2`: Require 3 letters for written months to minimize false positives.
 - `1.0.1`: JS Doc fix.
 - `1.0.0`: Considered stable.
 In use in app.
 - `0.0.4`: Prevent future dates of any kind